50+ Non-Toy Gifts for Kids

 Non-toy Gifts for Kids’ Bathrooms

-Hooded Towel – Not just for babies!
-This organic hooded towel from Lilyseed is big enough for preschoolers and big kids too.
+Hooded towels aren’t just for babies!
+This organic bamboo hooded towel is big enough for preschoolers and big kids too.
+It is extra soft, thick, absorbent, and will be your child’s favorite part of their bedtime routine!

-Bathrobe – A fun animal bathrobe is enough to coax even the biggest bath lover out of the tub.
-Personalization is optional!
+This special gift is just the cutest thing to me!
+A fun animal bathrobe is enough to coax even the biggest bath lover out of the tub.
+Other animals and color options are available, but this elephant with glasses is my own favorite.

 Kids Gifts for Creativity and Imagination

-Play Tent – Our tent from Tnees Tpees has been great for Aren and Rowen.
+Our little indoor play tent has been great for Aren and Rowen.
 They get inside and read or play with toys – and I can see them enjoying it for many years to come.

-Guitar – Aren is getting this Loog acoustic guitar this year and she’s going to love it!
+Aren got this Loog acoustic guitar last year and she loved it!
 Anything that encourages music and learning is a win in my book.
-(There’s an electric guitar version for bigger kids too!)
+Kaiden got the bigger version and has enjoyed learning to play a few tunes.

-Drums – While I’m not ready for a real drum set, this drum pad is a great alternative.
-Kaiden has been taking drum lessons and enjoys it – so this drum pad will make his practice a little more fun!
+We eventually bought Kaiden a real drum kit, but if you aren’t ready for that – this electric drum kit is a great alternative.
+If your kid has been taking drum lessons and enjoys it – this drum kit will make home practice a little more fun!

-Table & Chairs – Kid size table and chairs are perfect for tea parties or sitting to play with puzzles.
-The perfect size from 1.5-8 year olds.
+Kid size table and chairs are perfect for tea parties or sitting to play with puzzles.
+This is the set my children had until they outgrew the chairs!
+It’s the perfect size for kids 1.5 to about 8 years old.

 Non-toy Gifts for Kids to Get Moving

-Just Dance 2020 – Not your typical video game, Just Dance is dancing fun for the whole family!
-With songs like Baby Shark, Into The Unknown (from Frozen 2), and Old Town Road, everyone is sure to get down.
+Not like your typical video games, Just Dance is dancing fun for the whole family!
+With lots of popular songs, everyone is sure to get down.

-Indoor Bike – When it’s too cold to play outside, this Think & Learn Smart Cycle from Fisher Price keeps kids moving.
+When it’s too cold to play outside, this indoor stationary bike from Little Tikes keeps kids moving.
 Set it up next to Mom or Dad’s stationary cycle for a family workout!

-Trampoline – Another one for indoor exercise, this indoor trampoline helped my kids to burn off lots of energy during cold winter days.
-For outdoor fun, this trampoline is great for younger kids and this trampoline is perfect for big kids.
+Another one for indoor exercise, this indoor trampoline helped my kids to burn off lots of energy during cold winter days.

 Best Subscription Boxes for Kids